magentabusiness/magentabusiness.github.io/_includes/docs/pe/reference/dart-client.md

 ## Overview

-[Dart ThingsBoard PE API Client](https://pub.dev/packages/thingsboard_pe_client) package is a [Dart](https://dart.dev/) library providing model objects and services to communicate with ThingsBoard PE platform using [RESTful APIs](/docs/{{docsPrefix}}reference/rest-api/) and WebSocket protocol.
+[Dart IoT Hub API Client](https://pub.dev/packages/thingsboard_pe_client) package is a [Dart](https://dart.dev/) library providing model objects and services to communicate with IoT Hub platform using [RESTful APIs](/docs/{{docsPrefix}}reference/rest-api/) and WebSocket protocol.
-With Dart Client you can programmatically access ThingsBoard PE API to manage [entities](/docs/{{docsPrefix}}user-guide/entities-and-relations/), query [telemetry data](/docs/{{docsPrefix}}user-guide/telemetry/) and get real-time updates via [WebSocket API](/docs/{{docsPrefix}}user-guide/telemetry/#websocket-api).
+With Dart Client you can programmatically access IoT Hub API to manage [entities](/docs/{{docsPrefix}}user-guide/entities-and-relations/), query [telemetry data](/docs/{{docsPrefix}}user-guide/telemetry/) and get real-time updates via [WebSocket API](/docs/{{docsPrefix}}user-guide/telemetry/#websocket-api).
-The Dart ThingsBoard PE API Client is also a part of ThingsBoard PE Mobile Application.
+The Dart IoT Hub API Client is also a part of IoT Hub Mobile Application.

-The version of the Dart ThingsBoard PE API Client depends on the version of the platform that you are using.
+The version of the Dart IoT Hub API Client depends on the version of the platform that you are using.

 ## Installing Dart ThingsBoard API Client (Professional Edition)

-To use Dart ThingsBoard PE API Client package in your Dart/Flutter project run this command:
+To use Dart IoT Hub API Client package in your Dart/Flutter project run this command:

 With Dart: